21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 DISTURBANCE
 IN THE FORCE

-^ I guess I am an early adopter:) I started with java in the past century!
+^ I am an early adopter:) I started with java in the past century!
 1998

 ^ Then in 2005, I found out about Ruby and fell in love.
 I have been a happy Ruby developer for 10 years ...